TRedzepagic/compositelogger/README.md

 "github.com/TRedzepagic/logs"

 then do :

-go mod init "foldername"
+"go mod init "foldername"
-go run main.go
+"go run main.go"

+in the terminal.

-it will import my "logs" helper (and everything else) outside of $GOPATH.
+It will import my "logs" helper (and everything else) outside of $GOPATH.

 NOTE: Database is named "LOGGER" on mysql server, table is named "LOGS". (root@localhost) on my end.